Ginger Group (Queensland): Rebellion and takeover

-All eight represented electoral districts either in or near Brisbane.
+All nine represented electoral districts either in or near Brisbane.
 White and Hewitt were ministers, and the group was supported from outside parliament by John Herron, then the state president of the Liberal Party.
-Most of them were also members of the progressive, or "small-l liberal," wing of the party.
+Most of them were also members of the progressive, or "small-l liberal," wing of the party, although Greenwood, a former minister, belonged to the conservative wing of the party.

 1983 election

 Matters came to a head in 1983 when the Ginger Group crossed the floor of parliament over the establishment of a public accounts committee, which had been a longstanding demand.
 White claimed that since there was no stated government policy on the matter, he was not bound by cabinet solidarity to vote against it.
 Bjelke-Petersen was furious, and Edwards quickly sacked White from his cabinet portfolio over the affair.
 White, in turn, challenged Edwards for leadership of the party, which he managed to secure with the assistance of the other Ginger Group members.
 Angus Innes was at the same time elected deputy leader.
 However, Bjelke-Petersen refused to appoint White as Deputy Premier, a post normally held by the Liberal leader.
 In response, White dissolved the coalition agreement and moved the Liberals to the crossbenches.
 However, Bjelke-Petersen advised the Governor, James Ramsay, to adjourn parliament, allowing him to stay in power at the head of a minority government until the election without having to face any confidence motions from White.

 In the subsequent 1983 election, Bjelke-Petersen called for right-leaning Liberal voters to support the Nationals, suggesting that under White, the Liberals might throw their support to Labor.
 The election was an unmitigated disaster for the Liberals, who suffered a 14-seat loss.
 Significantly, from the Ginger Group, only White and Innes survived, with the media and supporters blaming them for the debacle.
 Two of the surviving members defected to the Nationals soon after the election, leaving the Liberals with only six members out of 89.
 The two defectors gave Bjelke-Petersen's Nationals an outright majority, allowing him to form government in his own right.

 White resigned as leader soon afterwards, although Innes later managed to become leader of the Liberal Party in time for the 1989 election, which saw Labor win power for the first time since 1957.